flutterflytech/flutter-canvas/README.md

 * <b>forward() :</b> Takes away the animation in forward direction
 * <b>stop() :</b> Stops the currently onGoing animation
 * <b>reverse() :</b> Takes away the animation in reverse direction .
+* <b>duration :</b> It is the length of time this animation should last.
+* <b>lowerBound :</b> It is the smallest value this animation can obtain and the value at which this animation is deemed to be dismissed.
+                      It cannot be null.
+* <b>upperBound :</b> It is the largest value this animation can obtain and the value at which this animation is deemed to be completed.
+It cannot be null.

 <b>References</b>